-Our consolidated financial statements for the year ended November 30, 2016 are prepared in accordance with Canadian generally accepted accounting principles (GAAP), following International Financial Reporting Standards (IFRS).
-Management makes certain estimates and relies upon certain assumptions related to reporting our assets and liabilities as well as results of operations in conformity with Canadian GAAP.
+Our condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
+Management makes certain estimates and relies upon certain assumptions related to reporting our assets and liabilities as well as results of operations in conformity with IFRS.
 Actual results will differ from these estimates and assumptions.

 The most significant accounting estimates for us relate to the carrying values of our exploration and evaluation property assets.
 Exploration and evaluation properties consist of exploration and mining claims and leases.
 Acquisition and exploration costs are capitalized and deferred until such time as the property is put into production or the properties are disposed of either through sale or abandonment.
 The estimated values of all properties are assessed by us on a continual basis, and if the carrying values exceed estimated recoverable values, then these costs are written down to the estimated recoverable values.
 If properties are put into production, the costs of acquisition and exploration are amortized over the life of the property, based upon the estimated economic reserves.
 Proceeds received from the sale of any interest in a property are first credited against the carrying value of the property, with any excess included in operations for the period.
-The Company considers at the end of each accounting period, whether or not there has been an impairment of the capitalized royalty interest.
-This requires evaluating current market conditions and the ability of the counterparty to settle its obligations.